HesselM/rpicross_notes/README.md

 # Guide to Setup and Cross Compile for a Raspberry Pi

 This repository is a personal guide to setup a cross compilation environment to compile [OpenCV](http://opencv.org/), [ROS](http://www.ros.org/) and [WiringPi](http://wiringpi.com) programs for a Raspberry Pi.
-It contains details on how to setup a VirtualBox, configure SSH / X-server / network settings, how to sync syncing / back up files to the Raspberry Pi and of course how to compile and install OpenCV, ROS and WiringPi.
+It contains details on how to setup a VirtualBox, configure SSH / X-server / network settings, how to sync / back up files to and from the Raspberry Pi and of course how to compile and install OpenCV, ROS and WiringPi.
 Experience with VirtualBox, C, Python and the terminal/nano are assumed.
 Usage of external keyboards or monitors for the Raspberry Pi is not required: setup is done via card mounting or SSH.

-At the end of this list you should have:
+At the end of manual list you should have:
-- A Virtualbox (VM) running Ubuntu Server 16.04 LTS, with:
+- A Virtualbox (VM) running Ubuntu Server 18.04 LTS, with:
   - SSH connectivity from HOST to GUEST and from GUEST to the Raspberry Pi
   - Crosscompilation environment including:
     - Toolchain /  compilers to compile for the Raspberry Pi (zero)